-Your child has hemolytic uremic syndrome (HUS), and his kidneys are not working.
+An E. coli infection can cause encephalopathy, a disease that damages the brain.
+If your child has an E. coli infection and has hemolytic uremic syndrome (HUS), your son’s or daughter’s kidneys are not working.
 This condition is causing uremia, the accumulation of chemical waste in the body that should be removed from the body by the kidneys.

 Our lawyers have represented many little ones like yours, and we have watched most of them slowly recover.
 After a few weeks or months of medical treatment, the smiles do return.